Last date modified: 2026-Jun-29

 Creating and running a Restore job

 The restore function restores a fresh workspace in the target installation of Relativity using an archive created with ARM.
-This function is dependent upon the archive function.
+This function depends on the archive function.

-• You cannot restore a workspace to any previous versions of Relativity, but you can restore to newer versions.
+• You can restore a workspace to newer versions of RelativityOne.
+You cannot restore to a previous version.

-• If you are restoring Legal Hold data, the PortalURL field in Legal Hold should be re-entered immediately after performing a restore.
+• If you are restoring Legal Hold data, re-enter the PortalURL field immediately after the restore.

 • When you restore to RelativityOne, extracted text is automatically stored in Data Grid.

 • If an archive being restored has extracted text in SQL, Data Grid Text Migration application is run after the restore.
-Extracted text will not be available until the Data Grid Text Migration job is not completed.
+Extracted text is unavailable until the Data Grid Text Migration completes.
 For more details on text migration, go to Data Grid Text Migration application page.

-• The BAK-only restore process is not available in RelativityOne.
+• The BAK-only restore process is unavailable in RelativityOne.

-• If you have an ARM archive from Server where SQL server had security certification installed, you cannot restore it to RelativityOne.
-Database needs to be decrypted before the restore process.
+• If you have an ARM archive from Server where SQL server has security certification installed, you cannot restore it to RelativityOne.
+You must decrypt the database before the restore process.

 • The restore process does not support restoring sentiment analysis results.
-We recommend after restoring the workspace that you re-run sentiment analysis on any documents for which you would like to see the results in the viewer.
+After restoring the workspace, we recommend re-running sentiment analysis on any documents for which you would like to see the results in the viewer.

-• When an archive is restored, all repository file references will be updated to reflect the destination file repository that is selected during restore job creation.
-If files are included in the archive, these will be copied automatically into the destination repository.
-If files are not included in the archive, these must be copied manually into the repository location.
+• When an archive is restored, all repository file references are updated to reflect the destination file repository that is selected during Restore job creation.
+If the archive includes files, these are copied automatically into the destination repository.
+If files are not included in the archive, you must copy them manually into the repository location.

 Creating a Restore job